xunilrj/sandbox/sources/rust/generational_index/Readme.md

 }
 ```

-One last possible improvement, that we will not take, is to implement the traits Index and IndexMut for our GenerationVec and allow "items[i]" access.
-The problem with these traits is that they are very restrictive and will allow bad use cases.
+One last possible improvement, that we will not make, is to implement the traits Index and IndexMut for our GenerationVec and allow "items[i]" access.
+The problem with these traits is that they are very restrictive.
 For example:

 ```rust
 use std::ops::{Index, IndexMut};